 So, in general, we can go with my stated definition.
 And please don’t limit AC to just a sinusoidal waveform, it can be triangular or square depending upon the application.

 Now, let see how the circuit of half wave rectifier looks like and try to learn more about it.

 You see, it is a very simple circuit.
-It has a diode, capacitor acting as a filter, and a resistor representing your load.
+It has a diode, a capacitor acting as a filter, and a resistor representing your load.
 Ignoring the filter we have left with two configurations of the diode, either we can have diode anode terminal connected to AC input or with the load.
-In the first case, we would have negative peak blocked while in the later we would have positive peak blocked.
+In the first case, we would have a negative peak blocked while in the later we would have a positive peak blocked.